testfairy/docs/docs/01_Getting_Started/04_How_To_Invite_Testers.md

 ______

 ![ alt upload](../../img/app/invite-testers2.png)

-### The TestFairy Landing Pages

-TestFairy automatically creates a landing page for distributing your apps.
-Go to [landing pages](https://docs.testfairy.com/App_Distribution/Landing_Pages.html) to learn how to manage them.

 You can also divide testers to **groups** to add more structure and organise your testing efforts.
 In order to create a group click in the GROUPS text-box and then on `Create new group...`